×

 Scratching damages the skin and worsens the irritation and itching.

-Coconut oil is a natural moisturiser that may also help with haemorrhoid symptoms.
-In addition, applying coconut oil may reduce the irritation and swelling, and it may also help reduce the urge to scratch.
+Coconut oil is a natural moisturizer that may also help with hemorrhoid symptoms.
+In addition, applying coconut oil may reduce irritation and swelling, and it may also help reduce the urge to scratch.

 Try Squat